CCS-ZCU/EMLAP_ETL/README.md

 5. A catalogue of metadata describing individual works (bibliographic, prosopographic, spatial, and thematic information): https://ccs-lab.zcu.cz/emlap_corpus_public/emlap_metadata.csv
 6. Scripts used for automatic cleaning, preprocessing, and preliminary explorations of the transcriptions (`./scripts/`).

+1. Manually curated digital transcriptions of works forming the corpus, in the form of an OCR layer over public-domain PDFs of the works, available via a dedicated GUI: https://emlap.flu.cas.cz
+2. Raw, machine-readable text of individual works in the form of TXT files: https://ccs-lab.zcu.cz/emlap_corpus_public/emlap_txts/
+3. Token-level morphologically annotated data for each work, available in a TEI-XML compatible format: https://ccs-lab.zcu.cz/emlap_corpus_public/emlap_lemmatized_xmls/
+4. Token-level morphologically annotated data for the whole corpus in a single file: https://ccs-lab.zcu.cz/emlap_corpus_public/emlap_tokens_df.parquet (see below)
+5. A catalogue of metadata describing individual works (bibliographic, prosopographic, spatial, and thematic information): https://ccs-lab.zcu.cz/emlap_corpus_public/emlap_metadata.csv
+6. Scripts used for automatic cleaning, preprocessing, and preliminary explorations of the transcriptions (`./scripts/`).

+For a more extended rationale behind the corpus and its design, see: https://emlap.flu.cas.cz/about.

+In its current form, EMLAP covers 100 works and approximately 6.5 million tokens in total.

 The ontology of descriptive metadata has been developed within the TOME project (http://tome.flu.cas.cz), making systematic use of GeoNames, CERL, and VIAF authority data as well as specialized alchemical–historical bibliographical catalogues.

 The transcriptions were produced using the TRANSKRIBUS tool for automatic character recognition (http://transkribus.org) and then manually curated in two steps: (1) by domain-qualified research collaborators and (2) by a domain expert in the history of alchemy.